Getting Google Ads Approval

 For example, a single-page website whose only purpose is to capture personal information will likely be disallowed by Google.

 However, a landing page with a lead capture form on the same domain as a full, transparent website with lots of information about you and how to contact you is a-okay.

 2. Advertising the promotion of free gifts

 Websites whose primary purpose is to offer free gifts or other incentives in exchange for personal information aren't allowed by Google.
 This is a type of information harvesting.
 Some free gift examples include prizes, offers, videos, eBooks, and quiz or survey results.

-If you're looking to collect personally identifiable sensitive information such as credit card numbers, bank account numbers, wire transfer numbers or national identity numbers (such as drivers licence, social security / social insurance, etc), you need to collect this on SSL.
-SSL is available on all Unbounce Pro99 accounts or higher.
-If you're looking to link from Unbounce to a payment gateway to collect payment information, this can easily be done.
-Here's an example with PayPal.
+If you're looking to collect personally identifiable sensitive information such as credit card numbers, bank account numbers, wire transfer numbers, or national identity numbers (such as driver's license, social security / social insurance, etc.), you need to collect this on an SSL network.
+SSL is available on all pricing plans (but our legacy Starter Plans).

-If the website that you're advertising is using the domain "example.com," then your ad's display URL must also contain "example.com."
-Google will automatically disallow an ad whose display URL and destination URL are on different domains.
+If the website you're advertising uses the domain "example.com," then your ad's display URL must also contain "example.com."
+Google will automatically disallow an ad if the display URL and destination URL are on different domains.

-7. Nothing at the root of your domain/subdomain
+7. No content at the root of your domain/subdomain

 When you set up your domain (or subdomain) with Unbounce, make sure you have a page present at the root of your domain/subdomain.
-You might have any number of pages with paths like "try.mysite.com/promo" but it's important to have a page at "try.mysite.com" so to stay on Google's good side.
-Note that a having a 404 page present at the root of your domain/subdomain could also cause a fuss with Google.
+You might have any number of pages with paths like "try.mysite.com/promo," but it's important to have a page at "try.mysite.com" so to stay on Google's good side.
+Avoid having a blank 404 page at the root of your domain/subdomain.

 Submit your page to Google's re-submit tool.